2026 Regular Session

 - SB 1584 Directs the Department of State Lands, in consultation with the State Department of Fish and Wildlife, to develop a salmon credit pilot program to encourage the voluntary restoration of salmonid habitat in the Coquille and Coos watershed basins.

-- SB 1585 Sets maximum matching fund requirements for state grants to small incorporated cities for capital construction and municipal infrastructure.
+- SB 1585 Sets maximum matching fund requirements for state grants to small incorporated cities for certain capital construction and municipal infrastructure and improvements.

 - SB 1586 Modifies the tax credit allowed for semiconductor research.